 Leopard Geckos can be weird when it comes to their

 If you notice something like this, you shouldn’t panic because it only means your pet has switched its preferences.
 It will be enough to offer it other worm types and try again with the first one after a while.

 As for the hornworms, most Leopard Geckos consider them a treat and enjoy consuming them whenever possible.
-In extreme cases, they can want these caterpillars so much to become addicted and refuse other food.
+In extreme cases, they can want these caterpillars so much to become addicted and refuse other

 The best way to prevent such a problem is to feed your leo with hornworms only three to four times a month.
-It is better to offer it live food, but it is also possible to teach it to enjoy dried worms.
+It is better to offer it live

 In that case, you need to start with such a diet from an early age.
 Introducing freeze-dried worms to an adult is almost mission impossible.
 In most cases, your lizard will refuse such a meal.

 Another problem is dried worms’ nutritional value.
 They typically lack moisture and vital nutrients, plus they are more complicated for Geckos to swallow and digest.

 Should Your Leopard Gecko Eat Only Hornworms?